Pagure/pagure/doc/configuration.rst

 This configuration keys enables or disables allowing users to delete git branches from the user interface.
-In sensible pagure instance you may want to turn this off and with a customized gitolite configuration you can prevent users from deleting branches in their git repositories.
+In sensible pagure instance you may want to turn this off.

 Defaults to: ``True``.